meh-land/Tutorials/Yahia/Linux_cmd/Linux_cmd.md

 ### Editing Files

 Now that you have created your files you want to edit them.
 You can do so using a text editor. `nano` is the simplest terminal text editor found on most linux systems.

+If I want to edit `file1.txt` for example, I will use the command `nano file1.txt`.
+Note that if you use the command `nano file2.txt` and `file2.txt` does not exist, nano will create it for you and you can start editing it right away, so if you want to create a file and edit it you don't need to use the `touch` command at all.

+### Making Directories

+To make a new directory use the `mkdir` command, and it works just like the touch command.
+So for example if I want to create a directory called "myDir" I would just type `mkdir myDir`